ukres/API-Testing/README.md

 # API-Testing
-Testing Trello API with Postman
+Trello API testing with Postman

+I'm was testing Trello API.
+I used Postman.
+I made a GET, PUT, POST and DELETE requests.
+Also I wrote tests for may requests.
+This project helped me learning Postman and working with documentation.